ClaudioESSilva/claudioessilva.github.io/content/post/2020-06-04-backup-your-sql-instances-configurations-to-git-with-dbatools-part-2-add-parallelism.md

 If you have a script that will try to find one file on one disk recursively, we may think that parallelism can be helpful to make it faster, however, the disk is the same and therefore we can hit an I/O bottleneck.
 On the other hand, if we are trying to find the file on different disks we can parallelize and have one runspace running on each disk avoiding the I/O bottleneck and getting better results.

-Another example is the one mentioned on the "When should it be avoided?" section of the earlier mentioned <a href="https://devblogs.microsoft.com/powershell/powershell-foreach-object-parallel-feature/">PowerShell v7 - Parallel blog post</a>, if your script is trivial adding the parallelism can actually make it much slower!
+Another example is the one mentioned on the "When should it be avoided?" section of the earlier mentioned [PowerShell v7 - Parallel blog post](https://devblogs.microsoft.com/powershell/powershell-foreach-object-parallel-feature/), if your script is trivial adding the parallelism can actually make it much slower!

 <h3>Test and adjust</h3>